eficode-academy/istio-katas/README.md

 - Canary.
 This pattern have multiple versions deployed for test and both/all versions are in active use.
-The version to use are determined on each request based on **statistics**, e.g. '1% of traffic should go to the test version'.
+The version to use are determined on each request based on **statistics**, e.g. *1% of traffic should go to the test version*.
 Typically its end-users that are being exposed to this.

 Typically, blue/green and canary deployments are used in succession.
 First blue/green deployments are used to validate a new version in a production